edgedelta/docs/docs/appendices/on-prem-rehydration.md

 ***

-## Setup with OpenFaaS
+## Deploy with OpenFaaS

-This is the recommended setup.
+Edge Delta recommends that you deploy with the OpenFaaS dependency.

+***

 ### Step 1: Review Pre-Deployment Considerations